-• For RSA the minimum key size is 512 bits, while the maximum is configurable from Menu Tools > Options > RSA Key Pair max size.
+• For RSA the minimum and maximum key sizes are configurable.
+The minimum key size can be set from Menu Tools > Options > RSA Key Pair min size.
+The minimum key size allowed is 1024 bits.
+It can be set past this value to impose a higher minimum key size, to avoid generating keys under a certain size.
+The maximum key size is also configurable from Menu Tools > Options > RSA Key Pair max size.
 The reason for this is that for higher RSA key size values the processing time for creation, as well as for using that key for encrypting/decrypting will be too big which will be very unsuitable in production.
 The key-size has to be a multiple of 8 - this is also the spinner increment.

-If a value out of the range 512-Max is provided then a warning will be issued upon pressing ${\tt OK}.$
+If a value smaller than the minimum key size or larger than the maximum key size is provided, then a warning will be issued upon pressing OK.